 Top destinations and things to do in Santorini

 As is the case with Athens, Santorini has a ton of landmark venues and museums.
 These top tourist attractions include Archaeological Museum of Thera, Akrotiri Archaeological Site, Tomato Industrial Museum.

 Santorini has beautiful waters with clean and refined beaches.
 Such as the local Perissa Black sand and Perivolos Beach, and the Red Beach.
 After visiting Greece’s historical landmarks, consider taking tours around the Santorini Volcano, witnessing the beautiful Oia sunset, and tour the Kamari Beach in Thera.

 During your Greece travel, I also recommend visiting Naxos and Paros islands.
-They can be visited on a full day trip, just have to book it beforehand!
+They can be visited on a full-day trip, just have to book it beforehand!

 Where to stay in Santorini?

-This grand island has a some of the best places to stay in with their notable unique features.
+This grand island has some of the best places to stay in with its notable unique features.
 You could stay in the towns of Oia, Fira, and Imerovigli.
 Hotels in these areas are dependent on the quietness and grand stunning views.
 That said, consider staying at the Andronis Concept.
 However, since you are there because of the beautiful sunset, you might as well stay at the Cosmopolitan Suites or Anastasia Princess near the beaches.
 Here you will find fantastic food and beach life.